zaoyang/30-days-of-vue/day-08/day-08.cq.md

 We used methods in articles __#2__ and __#3__ to highlight reactivity of data contained within a Vue instance.
 To reiterate, methods in a Vue instance behave like normal JavaScript functions and are evaluated only when explicitly called.
 Instead of using methods we could always write our intended functionality change _inline_ in the template.

 Let’s see an example of this.
-We’ll reuse an [example](https://vuejs.org/v2/guide/computed.html#Computed-Properties) seen in the Vue documentation that involves reversing a series of characters from a string.
-We'll first create a Vue instance that contains a single `greeting` property that has a value of `'Greetings!'`:
+We’ll reuse an example seen in the Vue documentation that involves reversing a series of characters from a string.
+We'll first create a Vue instance that contains a single `message` property that has a value of `'Greetings!'`:

 {lang=javascript,line-numbers=off}
 <<[src/inline-example/main.js](./src/inline-example/main.js)

-In the template, we’ll bind the `message` directly and also bind the `message` in its reversed state.
+In the template, we’ll look to bind the `message` directly and also bind the `message` in its reversed state.
 We’ll reverse the value of `message` by splitting the property into an array of characters (`.split('')`), reversing the elements in the array (`.reverse()`), and rejoining the reversed array back into a single string (`.join('')`).

 {lang=html,line-numbers=off}
 <<[src/inline-example/index.html](./src/inline-example/index.html)

-With the help of the styling given to us by [Bulma](https://bulma.io/documentation/), our simple app will look like the following:
+With the help of the styling given to us by Bulma, our simple app will look like the following:

 <iframe src='./src/inline-example/index.html'
         height="120"